openservicemesh/osm/docs/wip/application_health_probes.md

 Implementing [health probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) in your application is a great way for Kubernetes to automate some tasks to improve availability in the event of an error.

-Because OSM reconfigures application Pods to redirect all incoming and outgoing network traffic through the proxy sidecar, HTTP(S) health probes invoked by the kubelet will fail due to the lack of any mTLS context required by the proxy.
+Because OSM reconfigures application Pods to redirect all incoming and outgoing network traffic through the proxy sidecar, `httpGet` and `tcpSocket` health probes invoked by the kubelet will fail due to the lack of any mTLS context required by the proxy.

 For health probes to continue to work as expected from within the mesh, OSM adds configuration to expose the probe endpoint via the proxy and rewrites the probe definitions for new Pods to refer to the proxy-exposed endpoint.
 All of the functionality of the original probe is still used, OSM simply fronts it with the proxy so the kubelet can communicate with it.